-Most North Dakotans likely know that their car should be equipped with some sort of winter survival kit.
-But just what should you be keeping in your vehicle as you traveling during the cold winter months?
+Most North Dakotans know that their car should be equipped with some sort of winter survival kit.
+But just what should you be keeping in your vehicle as you travel during the cold winter months?
 The North Dakota DOT and MWLO recommend that your winter survival kit include the following items:

 - Several blankets or a sleeping bag and warm clothing, such as parka, boots, long underwear, heavy socks, mittens, ski mask.

 - A source of heat, such as a multiple wick candle can heater.
 It is best to also have matches to light your candle, because some lighters won’t work in extreme cold.

 - Water and a metal container suitable for melting ice or snow to be used for drinking water.

 - A radio and flashlight with extra batteries.

 - Food, such as hard candy, jellybeans, raisins, nuts, candy bars, dehydrated fruit, and jerky.